johntaz/COVID-Collateral/README.md

 - Storage for code:
   - Data management
   - Analysis
-- Conventiosn to be added...
+- Conventions to be added...

 ##### Data
 - Folder and its contents masked from git via .gitignore